Zauvohi/discord-bot/readme.md

   Congrats, your bot is ready to spam your chat with memes.

 ## TODO:
-  * Twitter integration to fetch the Angel Halo hours.
-  * Find a way to have separate instances of the bot on different chats without clashing with each other.
+  * Find a way to fetch the lastest news and make the bot check for news in intervals on a given day.